vladimirlogachov/MoviesPot/README.md

 # Movies Pot [![Validation](https://github.com/vladimirlogachov/MoviesPot/actions/workflows/validation.yml/badge.svg?branch=master)](https://github.com/vladimirlogachov/MoviesPot/actions/workflows/validation.yml)

-This Kotlin and Compose multiplatform project allows users to explore the world of movies with ease.
+Kotlin + Compose multiplatform project that allows users to explore the world of movies with ease.
 It utilizes the TMDB API to fetch movie data and presents it in a visually appealing manner.
 Jetpack Navigation ensures smooth navigation between screens, while the Paging library enables efficient data loading for a seamless user experience.
 The user interface adheres to Material3